Beginning Darkroom with Lance Rothstein

 In this class students will photograph with film cameras and learn the art of processing film and printing silver gelatin photographs.
+The instructor will guide you through dodging and burning to get final prints and give assignments for shooting your film.
 You will need a film camera but may borrow a Morean camera if available.
-Students will receive 1 roll of film and 10 sheets of paper.
-Students may purchase more paper as needed.
+Returning students can work on advanced printing techniques.

 Lance Rothstein is a native Floridian photographer, now living in Clearwater.
 A professional photojournalist by trade, his clients have included Time Magazine, The Miami Herald, Sports Illustrated, and the New York Post.
 He was photo editor for FSView News and was a staff photographer for the Vero Beach Press-Journal, The Ft.
 Pierce Tribune, The (former) St. Petersburg Times, and most recently The Tampa Tribune.

 During eight years in the FSU Bachelor of Fine Arts program 1986 – 94, He studied Studio Art under great artists such as George Blakely, Robert Fichter, Ed Love, Mark Messersmith and Mary Jo Toles.
 Other workshops included Jerry Ullesmann, Donna Ferrato, James Nachtwey, Sebastiao Salgado and Gordon Parks.

 After spending six years living in Belgium and capturing images all over Europe, Lance has returned to Florida and is continuing his never-ending experiments with all things photographic.
 He has a passion for traditional film and alternative photography methods, he’s a Polaroid addict and a pathological camera collector.
 Lance also does street-art collages under the name Ray Johnson Fan Club, and runs an Art & Photography website called Labeauratoire.

 A.E.
 Backus Gallery, Fort Pierce, FL

 Gallery on the Circle, Maryland Federation of Art